Create realistic AI video avatars in minutes | HeyGen

 Create your AI video avatar

 Transform how you create AI videos with a lifelike avatar that mirrors your expressions and voice.
-Reach audiences worldwide with digital tools for engagement.
+Reach audiences globally with digital tools that deepen engagement.

-Turn any script into a high-quality AI-generated video in just a few clicks.
-Whether it’s for marketing, training or education, your AI video avatar delivers smooth, natural speech without needing a camera.

-Speak to a worldwide audience with AI video that translates and lip-syncs in 70+ languages and 175+ dialects.
-Our AI video creation software ensures tone, pronunciation, and expression stay accurate in every language.

 Your avatar clone does more than copy your appearance.
 It reflects your energy, gestures, and charm.
 This makes every video feel personal and true to your brand, whether it’s for your audience, customers, or team.